Ferdinand VII: Restoration

-Five years later after experiencing serious setbacks on many fronts, Napoleon agreed on 11 December 1813 to acknowledge Ferdinand VII as king of Spain, and signed the Treaty of Valençay so that the king could return to Spain.
+Five years later, after experiencing serious setbacks on many fronts, Napoleon agreed on 11 December 1813 to acknowledge Ferdinand VII as king of Spain, and signed the Treaty of Valençay so that the king could return to Spain.
 The Spanish people, blaming the policies of the Francophiles (afrancesados) for causing the Napoleonic occupation and the Peninsular War by allying Spain too closely to France, at first welcomed Fernando.
 Ferdinand soon found that in the intervening years a new world had been born of foreign invasion and domestic revolution.
-In his name Spain fought for its independence and in his name as well juntas had governed Spanish America.
-Spain was no longer the absolute monarchy he had relinquished six years earlier.
-Instead he was now asked to rule under the liberal Constitution of 1812.
-Before being allowed onto Spanish soil, Ferdinand had to guarantee the liberals that he would govern on the basis of the constitution, but only gave lukewarm indications he would do so.
+In his name, Spain fought for its independence and in his name as well juntas had governed Spanish America.
+Spain was no longer the absolute monarchy it had been when he had relinquished six years earlier.
+Instead, he was now asked to rule under the liberal Constitution of 1812.
+Before being allowed onto Spanish soil, Ferdinand had to guarantee the liberals that he would govern on the basis of the constitution, but he only gave lukewarm indications that he would do so.

-On 24 March the French handed him over to the Spanish Army in Girona, and thus began his procession towards Madrid.
+On 24 March, the French handed him over to the Spanish Army in Girona, and thus began his procession towards Madrid.
 During this process and in the following months, he was encouraged by conservatives and the Church hierarchy to reject the constitution.
-On 4 May he ordered its abolition, and on 10 May had the liberal leaders responsible for the constitution arrested.
+On 4 May, he ordered its abolition, and on 10 May had the liberal leaders responsible for the constitution arrested.
 Ferdinand justified his actions by claiming that the constitution had been made by a Cortes illegally assembled in his absence, without his consent and without the traditional form.
 (It had met as a unicameral body, instead of in three chambers representing the three estates: the clergy, the nobility and the cities.)
 Ferdinand initially promised to convene a traditional Cortes, but never did so, thereby reasserting the Bourbon doctrine that sovereign authority resided in his person only.